 Photo: Fang Pin-chao, Taipei Times

-Li is currently not facing legal action for what the government described as illegally sitting in the Legislature and has already taken the oath of office.
+Li is not facing legal action for what the government has described as illegally sitting in the legislature and has already taken an oath of office.

-Chiu was responding to a joint interpellation by TPP lawmakers Chen Ching-lung (陳清龍), Chen Gau-tzu (陳昭姿) and Li.
+Chiu was responding to a joint interpellation by TPP caucus whip Jacky Chen (陳清龍), TPP Legislator Chen Gau-tzu (陳昭姿) and Li.

 Li did not renounce her Chinese household registration "in a timely manner as required by law," and therefore does not meet the eligibility requirements to run for office under the Act Governing Relations Between the People of the Taiwan Area and the Mainland Area (臺灣地區與大陸地區人民關係條例), Chiu said.

-He added that Li also failed to fulfill her obligation under the Nationality Act to demonstrate "sole allegiance to the Republic of China (ROC, Taiwan’s official name)," referring to Article 20 of the act, which stipulates that ROC nationals with nationalities of another country "shall have no right to hold government offices of the ROC."
+Li also failed to fulfill her obligation under the Nationality Act to demonstrate "sole allegiance to the Republic of China” (ROC, Taiwan’s official name), he said, referring to Article 20 of the act, which stipulates that ROC nationals who also hold citizenship in another country "shall have no right to hold government offices of the ROC."

-Chiu’s response came after Li’s opening remarks during the joint interpellation -- a relatively rare format in the Legislature -- in which she said that neither MAC, the Ministry of the Interior (MOI), nor the Executive Yuan had the authority to determine the status of a legislator.
+Chiu’s response came after Li’s opening remarks during the joint interpellation in which she said that neither the MAC, the Ministry of the Interior nor the Executive Yuan had the authority to determine the status of a legislator.

 "If the executive branch overrides the legislative branch, the democratic system will cease to exist," she said.